 Three modes, each designed for a specific purpose – plus the features teachers actually need.

-Children work at their assigned test level and can practise as many times as they want.
-They see answers instantly after each question, so they can learn as they go.
+Children work at their assigned test level and practise as many times as they want.
+Answers show instantly after each question so they learn as they go.
 Great for home practice or working with a multiplication mat.

-Children take a test once under test conditions, then get a tick next to their name.
+Children take a test once, then get a tick next to their name.
 No instant answers, no retakes.
-Teachers download the results to decide if children are ready to move up.
+Teachers download results to decide if children are ready to move up.
 Proper assessment data.

 Why the separate tabs matter: Each mode tracks its own statistics.
 If a child gets help during Practice Mode, it won’t skew their actual test data – so you always know their true performance level.